DIY nightstand in light oak

 • 2 on each side of the OUTSIDE of the drawer front and backs.

-I started by attaching the front and back legs on the side pieces.
-I then connected the back to the front.
+I started by attaching the front and back legs to the side pieces.
+Then, I connected the back to the front.
 Once the back and sides were assembled, I added the drawer dividers on the front.
-I added a couple trim pieces to the sides.
-Then, finally the top.
-And with that the frame was complete!
+I also added a couple of trim pieces to the sides.
+Then, finally, the top.
+And with that, the frame was complete!

 It is important that you make sure everything is perfectly square and even.
 You can use clamps to help hold everything in place as you screw it all together.

-Instead of buying extra wood, I just screwed 2 smaller pieces together to make the back.
+Instead of buying extra wood, I just screwed two smaller pieces together to make the back.
 It worked perfectly!

-Because the top of my nightstand had rough edges that you cannot typically paint to look clean.
+The top of my nightstand had rough edges that you cannot typically paint to look clean.
 I used edge banding to cover them up.
 What I love about edge banding is that it is super easy to install, is paintable, stainable, OR it can be left raw.
 There are several different colors, so you can get one that matches the color of your wood perfectly!
-All you do is iron it on the edges and it finishes it so nicely.
+All you do is iron it on the edges, and it finishes it so nicely.

-Make sure as you assemble the drawers, that you keep your corners a perfect 90 degrees.
-Screw the backs to the sides using pocket hols.
-Make the side pieces 1/2 inch taller than the front and back, so the bottom piece will fit snug between it.
+As you assemble the drawers, make sure that you keep your corners at a perfect 90 degrees.
+Screw the backs to the sides using pocket holes.
+Make the side pieces 1/2 inch taller than the front and back, so the bottom piece will fit snug between them.
 Then, attach the bottom with glue and a nail gun.

 I recommend following the instructions on the slides you bought.
 They are super helpful and informative.
 Don’t forget to set the slide back enough so that once you add the face frame, it will line up flush with the front of the nightstand.